-Cash used for investing activities for the year ended October 31, 2019 decreased \$2.5 million compared to the year ended October 31, 2018 due to a \$1.6 million decline in our investment in capital expenditures year-over-year, as well as \$0.9 million of additional proceeds from the sale of capital assets.
-Cash used for investing activities decreased \$6.5 million in 2018 compared to 2017.
-Our investment in capital expenditures declined \$8.1 million during 2018, which partially offset a decrease of \$1.5 million in proceeds from the sale of capital assets during the year.
+Cash used for investing activities for the year ended October 31, 2021 decreased \$6.5 million compared to the year ended October 31, 2020 due to an increase of \$4.8 million in proceeds from the disposition of capital assets and a \$1.7 million decrease in capital expenditures.

-At October 31, 2019, we had firm purchase commitments of approximately \$6.9 million for the purchase or construction of capital assets.
+At October 31, 2021, we had firm purchase commitments of approximately \$5.2 million for the purchase or construction of capital assets.
 We plan to fund these capital expenditures through cash from operations or borrowings under our revolving credit facility.